Paris-120920/Pizza-Sandwich---Original/recipe.md

 Step 4:
 Set the grill or oven

-Tip: After setting the heat on an oven, wait for 5 minutes for the pizza sand to be even better and cheesy
+Tip: After setting the heat on an oven, wait for 5 minutes for the pizza sandwich to be even better and cheesy

 Step 5 :
 Join the 2 bread slices such that all the sauce, cheese, etc are on the inside.